smitshah/VLSI-Design/Mealy machine/README.md

 # Implementation of Mealy machine using Test bench in Verilog.

-Please refer Mealy machine document for the example that I have used in the code.
+For this example I have used ....1010.... sequence.